 Research Group: Human Factors and Enterprise Engineering- 2 PhD and 2 PostDocs

-PHD student 1 (Capturing of Indigenous Knowledge):
+PhD student 1 (Capturing of Indigenous Knowledge):

-The focus of this student will be on the capturing of indigenous knowledge: Designing interactions compatible with sharing rural wisdom and skills can contribute to bridging the digital divide for 200 million, often acutely impoverished, Africans and to community cohesion in the face of Africa’s urbanization and Diaspora.
+The focus of this student will be on the capturing of indigenous knowledge: Designing interactions compatible with sharing rural wisdom and skills can contribute to bridging the digital divide for 200 million, often acutely impoverished, Africans and to community cohesion in the face of Africa’s urbanisation and Diaspora.
 For generations face-to-face transfer of wisdom and practical know-how, from animal husbandry to plant use, has sustained the livelihood and identity of rural communities in Africa.
 Designing media and/or mobile applications to contribute to this process requires responding to the way that interactions between spoken and performed practices and material settings embed knowledge in locations.
 This may not be as obvious, as systems developed to preserve local cultural heritage often, almost entirely ignore the aspects most critical to local dwellers.
 This research priority area brings together domains from human-computer interaction, anthropological and technical backgrounds in order to examine the possibilities modern ICT offers in supporting these nontypical user groups in preserving, managing and sharing their knowledge.
 It aims at developing first prototypes based on participatory design studies (previous and ongoing) to show the feasibility of the approach.
 Moreover, the resulting design patterns for knowledge interactions are useful beyond the special case of indigenous communities as they aim at location based experiences in general.

 PhD student 2 (Capturing of Knowledge to make the small town environment sustainable):